Skip to main content

 Do I need a GP referral?

 For private therapy, no GP referral is required.
 You can self-refer directly to any therapist or service.
-However, if you’re seeking NHS therapy, you’ll typically need to go through your GP or use the NHS self-referral system for some services.
+However, if you are seeking NHS therapy, you will typically need to go through your GP or use the NHS self-referral system for some services.

 Are online sessions as effective as in-person?